Csárdás (Monti): Structure

-The tempo changes make the piece exciting and interesting, but even with all of these tempo changes, it is generally expected that there should be some rubato to add feeling to the piece.
-There are also many different dynamic changes in the piece, ranging from pianissimo to fortissimo.
-In the Meno, quasi lento section, the violin plays artificial harmonics.
-This involves the violinist placing their finger down on the note and playing another note, with the finger only just touching the string 5 semitones above.
+It is generally expected for the piece to be played with some rubato.
+There are also many dynamic changes, ranging from pianissimo to fortissimo.
+In the Meno, quasi lento section, the violin plays artificial harmonics; this technique involves the musician placing their finger over a note while playing another note, with the finger only just barely pressing onto the string, five semitones higher.
 This gives the effect of the violin sounding two octaves (24 semitones) higher.